 Travel Safely and Arrive Alive this Independence Day

-~DHSMV Reminds Motorists to Drive Safely this Fourth of July~
+~FLHSMV Reminds Motorists to Drive Safely this Fourth of July~

 TALLAHASSEE, Fla. – While the Fourth of July is known for cookouts, fireworks and activities with family and friends, it is also one of the busiest travel holidays of the year.
-The Department of Highway Safety and Motor Vehicles (DHSMV) urges everyone to use caution when traveling on Florida roads this weekend for an enjoyable and safe Independence Day.
+The Department of Highway Safety and Motor Vehicles (FLHSMV) urges everyone to use caution when traveling on Florida roads this weekend for an enjoyable and safe Independence Day.

 “As the July 4 holiday weekend approaches, motorists must be mindful of actions that will make their travel safer.
 Some of the very basic things drivers can do is to ensure that everyone in the vehicle is properly restrained, obey speed limits, not text or be distracted while driving, and most importantly – not drive under the influence of alcohol or drugs,” said Colonel Gene Spaulding, Director of the Florida Highway Patrol.
 “An alert driver can avoid a crash.
 Please help our troopers and law enforcement partners make this coming holiday safer for all by arriving alive!”

 Preliminary data from 2015 shows that 14 people were killed on Florida roads on the fourth of July in over 900 crashes, up from three fatalities in 2014.
 FHP troopers will be conducting selective enforcement operations that target aggressive and impaired drivers throughout the holiday weekend, for the entire state of Florida.